 - Cigarette Lighter Adapter- Allows connection to a 12-volt DC cigarette lighter plug.
 Part No. 010-10085-00. - Data Transfer Cable- Allows data transfer between GARMIN GPS units.
-The GPS 12XL is compatible with the following units: GPS 38/40/45/45XL, GPS II/II plus, GPS 12, and GPS 12XL.
+The GPS 48 is compatible with the following units: GPS 12/12XL/ 38/40/45/45XL, GPS II/II plus and the GPS III.
 Information that can be transferred includes the almanac, waypoints, routes, and tracklog.
-However, waypoint symbols are only transferrable from or to units that support waypoint symbols such as the GPS II plus, GPS 12, and GPS 12XL software version 3.01 or later.
-Part No. 010-10142-00. - PC Kit Interface Cable- PC interface cable with 9-pin 'D' serial data connector.
+However, waypoint symbols are only transferrable from or to units that support waypoint symbols. - PC Kit Interface Cable- PC interface cable with 9-pin 'D' serial data connector.
 Part No. 010-10141-00.

-The following interface formats are supported by the GPS 12XL for driving three NMEA devices:
+The following interface formats are supported by the GPS 48 for driving three NMEA devices: